 Navigator Holdings Ltd. Announces Date for the Release of Fourth Quarter and Full Year 2022 Results and Zoom Conference Call

-/EIN News/ -- NEW YORK and LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- Navigator Holdings Ltd. (“Navigator”) (NYSE: NVGS), the owner and operator of the world’s largest fleet of handysize liquefied gas carriers, announced today that it will release its results for the three and twelve months ended December 31, 2022 before markets open in New York, on Monday, March 20, 2023.
+NEW YORK and LONDON, March 13, 2023 (GLOBE NEWSWIRE) -- Navigator Holdings Ltd. ("Navigator") NVGS, the owner and operator of the world's largest fleet of handysize liquefied gas carriers, announced today that it will release its results for the three and twelve months ended December 31, 2022 before markets open in New York, on Monday, March 20, 2023.

 The next day, Tuesday, March 21, 2023 at 10:00 A.M.
 E.D.T., the Company's management team will host a Zoom conference call and slide presentation to discuss the financial results.